rtts/debian/README.md

 - `Windows - P` launches `dmenu`.
 Type the starting letters of a graphical program, such as `chromium` or `firefox` and press Enter to launch it.
+- `Windows - Tab` cycles between the windows on the current virtual desktop.
 - `Windows - Space` switches between fullscreen and tiled window layouts.
 - When in tiled layout, `Windows - ,` and `Windows - .` do something